andrescevp/oquanta-clients-react/PROMPTS.md

 Components must have interfaces and related types in the same file as the Component.
 All components documentation and comments must be in English.
 # Development best practices to follow
-- Always type properly all properties
+- Always type properly all properties, use minimal key line comments
 - Never use the same constant or variable name in component
 - Use best practices and performant code
 # Forms